flutter/website/src/ads/index.md

 the most popular requests for many Flutter developers.

 Flutter ads support is available through the
-[Google Mobile Ads SDK for Flutter (Beta)][plugin], which works with both AdMob and AdManager.
+[Google Mobile Ads SDK for Flutter][plugin], which works with both AdMob and AdManager.
-This plugin supports a variety of ad formats, including banner (inline and overlay), interstitial, rewarded video, native ads, and adaptive banner.
+This plugin supports a variety of ad formats, including banner, interstitial, rewarded video, native ads, and App Open ads.

 ![Pic showing different types of ads]({{site.url}}/assets/images/ads/GoogleMobileAdTypes.png){:width="100%"}